 In addition to its constitutional permissibility, judicial review is a necessary check on legislative and executive power, and a safeguard against tyranny.
 Insofar as the judiciary interprets the laws and is incapable of wielding the purse or the sword, it remains the least dangerous to the political rights established in the Constitution.
 If, instead, we reject the principles of judicial review, we then accept a government in which the judiciary is not a coordinate branch, but rather a subordinate government feature, allowing the elected branches of government to become their own arbiters of constitutional law: “The distinction between a government with limited and unlimited powers is abolished, if those limits do not confine the persons on whom they are imposed, and if acts prohibited and acts allowed, are of equal obligation.”
-While judicial review admittedly undermines democracy, asserting that an unchecked democracy or majoritarianism is among the most fundamental of our Constitutional ideals is wrong.
+While judicial review admittedly undermines pure democracy, asserting that an unchecked democracy or majoritarianism is among the most fundamental of our Constitutional ideals is wrong.
 Instead, the Constitution most essentially advances broad moral concepts of equity, individual rights, and justice, rather than specific conceptions of how our society ought to be.

 Now that we have considered the question of judicial review, we can move on to the prescriptive question: how should the Supreme Court exercise its judicial authority?
 That is, we should consider what are the most important constitutional principles in order to devise a mode of constitutional interpretation that is least objectionable and most compatible with the republican framework our founders sought to establish.
 For instance, it might reasonably be argued that that the Constitution imposes safeguards and immunities to impede rather than facilitate change; if this is true, then the Constitution should “prevent the law from reflecting certain changes in original values that the society adopting the Constitution think fundamentally undesirable.”
 Under this originalist mode of thought, we might believe the preservation of federalism to be the most important constitutional principle.
-On the other hand, an expansive assertion of judicial authority might diverge from the strict text of the Constitution and the original intent of the framers, and assert a series of moral claims against the government grounded in “extra-constitutional principles,” the application of which transforms the Constitution into an evolving document, subject to the discretion of the Justices. illustrate this comparison,
+On the other hand, an expansive assertion of judicial authority might diverge from the strict text of the Constitution and the original intent of the framers, and assert a series of moral claims against the government grounded in “extra-constitutional principles,” the application of which transforms the Constitution into an evolving document, subject to the discretion of the Justices.
+In order to illustrate this comparison, let us consider the main points of argument between two of the most influential figures in constitutional law: Chief Justice William Rehnquist and Professor Ronald Dworkin.
+Specifically, the enumerated statements correspond with Rehnquist’s interpretivist critique on the living-constitution, and I have responded using Dworkin’s arguments.

 The living-constitution doctrine misconceives the nature of the Constitution, which intended the elected branches to bring about change.

-The question is not which precise powers and means the Constitution assigns to various branches of government, but rather, what is the best way of defending the essential nature of the document.
+Alternatively, The question is not which precise powers and means the Constitution assigns to various branches of government, but rather, what is the best way of defending the essential nature of the document.
 The Constitution, most essentially, is not a mere blue print (if it was it would have been more specific in its delegated powers), but a compilation of moral claims against the state.

 The application of the wrong extra-constitutional principles has had disastrous consequences.